What is the Marriage Presumption?

 Having said all this, laws don’t operate in a vacuum.
 Laws are driven by facts and no two facts are alike.
 If you are presented with a situation where you are the husband, wife, or the third party come see us for advice as soon as possible.
 The longer you wait the worst your situation becomes.
 Laws are facts driven and facts are almost always tied to timelines.
 The marriage presumption and paternity laws can be very tricky

 These issues can be very complicated.
 Contact the Law Offices of H. William Edgar for a free initial consultation to discuss paternity rights.
-We have offices located in Riverside, Temecula and Anaheim.
+We have offices located in Riverside, Temecula, Anaheim, and Palm Desert.